Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 To do this, instead of pressing and releasing the brew button as you normally would, hold the button down throughout the brew process.
 Once your desired level of coffee is reached release the button.
 This is your new preset volume, and until you reset it, the button will brew that volume moving forward.

 Returning your machine to the Nespresso presets is quite simple as well, but the process differs depending on the machine model.
 It usually involves some form of depressing the button as you turn the machine on.
-Check your owner’s manual to find the particular method for your specific machine type, or read our post about How to Reset Your Nespresso Machine to Factory Settings for more detail and an overview of the process for several different models.
+Check your owner’s manual to find the particular method for your specific machine type.

 Nespresso machine maintenance